• Skip to primary navigation

 1. In a mixing bowl, whisk together flour, baking powder and salt.

-1. Pour flour mixture into the butter mixture and mix until evenly blended and a dough forms.
+2. Pour some flour mixture into the butter mixture and mix until evenly blended.

 1. Divide dough into two discs, wrap in plastic wrap and chill in refrigerator for 1 hour.